fern89/ghostwriting-2/README.md

 ![image](https://github.com/lemond69/ghostwriting-2/assets/139056562/5b1a6df5-f688-479d-824a-a5ce4389f300)

 ## Method of action
 First we select some gadgets.
 We will use `push edx; call eax` and `jmp $` gadgets.
 While the original ghostwriting uses `mov [reg1], reg2 ...... ret` gadgets, I find that far too overcomplicated as you need to basically implement an entire disassembler to find a good gadget.
 However, `push edx; call eax` is not the most reliable of gadgets, as some versions of Windows may not have the gadget in ntdll.
-It is definitely recommended to have this be generalized to any `push reg1; call reg2` gadgets (as we have observed Windows 8.1 to lack this gadget, and have not tested this on any Windows 11 ntdlls), but I feel it would overcomplicate the code for a simple POC, so you can implement it yourself if you need the support.
+It is definitely recommended to have this be generalized to any `push reg1; call reg2` gadgets (as we have observed Windows 8.1 to lack this gadget), but I feel it would overcomplicate the code for a simple POC, so you can implement it yourself if you need the support.
 The `jmp $` gadget, doesn't actually exist on it's own, but it is a part of a larger asm instruction, so it still works.

 Then, we set the EIP to a `jmp $` and wait for thread to stop waiting for messages (blocking state).
 We know when it's ready when the usermode time from `GetThreadTimes` starts increasing steadily, indicating it's stuck in the `jmp $` instruction.